We’ve all heard the saying, “You are what you eat.”

 You see, some foods are a bit harder for your body to digest than others.
 Protein, for example, takes a lot more work to digest, absorb, disperse through the body, and absorb into the muscle cells than, say, simple sugars.
 Simple sugars will require virtually no energy to process, but the increased energy required to process protein forces your body to tap into energy stores (or utilize available energy resources) in order to digest the nutrient.

 This is called the “thermic effect of food”, or “dietary-induced thermogenesis”.
-It is one of the three components of your daily energy expenditure (alongside your basal metabolic rate and the energy cost of physical activity).
+It is one of the three components of your daily energy expenditure (calculate your tdee) (alongside your basal metabolic rate and the energy cost of physical activity).

 There is a specific hierarchy of macronutrient oxidation when you eat: your body starts by digesting any alcohols first, then moves on to protein, then carbohydrates, then finally fats last.
 When you eat a mixed balance of all these nutrients, your body can expend anywhere from 5 to 15% more energy just to digest the food.